Singles (Jimmy Eat World album)

 Singles is a compilation album of previously unreleased songs and B-sides by Jimmy Eat World.
 After being planned for release in July 2000, it was eventually released on August 8, 2000.
 After leaving Capitol Records, the compilation was released as a means of self-funding the recording sessions for their next album Bleed American.

 Artwork

 The photo of a marquee featured prominently on the cover was taken at the Fox Theatre in Boulder, Colorado.
 It also features a photo of the Capitol Records Building in Hollywood, the headquarters of the band's former label.

 Track listing

 All songs written by Jimmy Eat World except Track 5 written by The Wedding Present.
 The band also intended to include their cover of Duran Duran's song "New Religion", which originally appeared on a tribute album, but were denied permission by the record label that originally released it.
-Jim Adkins' original liner notes refer to the song "Better Than Oh" (from the Jimmy Eat World / Emery split 7-inch), but it is not included on the U.S. release.
+Jim Adkins' liner notes refer to "Opener" being the same recording from the 7-inch single w/ 77 Satellites, however the track used on this compilation is a demo recording with some differences to the lyrics.